Call for Colloquia

 Teaching Honors Baccalaureate Core and Elective Courses

-The Honors College will transfer funds for Honors teaching at the end of the term in which the course is taught.
+The Honors College will transfer funds for honors teaching at the end of the term in which the course is taught.
 The funds will be transferred to the unit, and Financial Strategic Services (formerly the Business Centers) determine which index will be used in each case.
 The unit leader is responsible for deciding how to distribute and use these funds.

 Teaching Honors College Colloquia

-Honors colloquia (small 1-2 credit seminars that run as HC 407, XXX 407H, HC 299, or XXX 299H), are in service to the Honors College and OSU, and regulated under the constructive receipt policy (Fiscal Policy Rule 03-150-114).
-At the end of the term in which a colloquium is taught, the Honors College will transfer $2000/credit (colloquia are either 1 or 2 credits) to the unit the faculty member is associated with.
+Honors colloquia (small 1-2 credit HC 407 seminars), are in service to the Honors College and OSU, and regulated under the constructive receipt policy (Fiscal Policy Rule 03-150-114).
+At the end of the term in which a colloquium is taught, the Honors College will transfer $2500/credit (colloquia are either 1 or 2 credits) to the unit the faculty member is associated with.
+If there are multiple instructors for a colloquium, the funds will be split evenly between the units of the instructors.
 Financial Strategic Services (formerly the Business Centers) determine which index will be used in each case, and then the unit leader decides how to distribute these funds.

 Faculty who do not have a position at or are not already affiliated with Oregon State University: